R0U5/FreethoughtLLM/readme.md

 - **Prompting style:** Plain natural language instructions (no special tags required)

 ### Quick sanity prompts
-- “List three safe maintenance tasks for a Rust game server and explain each in one sentence.”
+- “List three U.S. Presidents in Chronological Order.”
 - “Summarize what Direct Preference Optimization (DPO) does in one paragraph.”
 - “Write a small bash snippet that tails a log file and highlights lines containing ‘ERROR’.”